-Dr. Cellucci accepted a special five year appointment from the Department of Homeland Security in July 2007 as Chief Commercialization Officer for the Science and Technology (S&T) Directorate.
+Thomas A. Cellucci, PhD, MBA was recently appointed Chief Commercialization Officer for the Department of Homeland Security's Science and Technology (S&T) Directorate .
 The Chief Commercialization Officer (CCO) is responsible for initiatives that identify, evaluate and commercialize technology for the specific goal of rapidly developing and deploying products and services that meet the specific operational requirements of the Department of Homeland Security's Operating Components and its end users.
 The CCO also develops and drives the implementation of DHS-S&T's outreach with the private sector to establish and foster mutually-beneficial working relationships to facilitate cost-effective and efficient product/service development efforts.

 Cellucci is an accomplished serial entrepreneur, seasoned senior executive and Board member possessing extensive corporate and VC experience across a number of worldwide industries.
 Profitably growing high technology firms at the start-up, mid-range and large corporate level has been his trademark.
-He also founded in 1999 a highly successful management consulting firm-Cellucci Associates, Inc. -- that raises capital and provides strategic business services to top-tier global high technology firms.
+In 1999, he founded a highly successful management consulting firm--Cellucci Associates, Inc. -- that raises capital and provides strategic business services to top-tier global high technology firms.
 He serves on both public and private Boards and has authored or co-authored over 120 articles on Nanotechnology, Laser physics, Photonics, Environmental disturbance control, MEMS test and measurement, Mistake-proofing enterprise software, and Sales & Marketing.
 He has also held the rank of Lecturer or Professor at institutions like Princeton University, University of Pennsylvania and Camden Community College.
 Cellucci also co-authored ANSI Standard Z136.5 "The Safe Use of Lasers in Educational Institutions".

 As a result of his consistent achievement in the commercialization of emerging technologies, Cellucci has received numerous awards and citations from industry, government and business.
-In addition, he has significant experience interacting with high ranking members of the United States government-including the White House, US Senate and US House of Representatives-having provided executive briefs to the President of the United States and ranking members of Congress.

 Cellucci earned a PhD in Physical Chemistry from the University of Pennsylvania, an MBA from Rutgers University and a BS in Chemistry from Fordham University.
 He has also attended and lectured at executive programs at the Harvard Business School, MIT Sloan School, Kellogg School and others.
-Dr. Cellucci is regarded as an authority in rapid time-to-market new product development and is regularly asked to serve as keynote speaker at both business and technical events.
+Dr. Cellucci is regarded as an authority in rapid time-to-market new product development and is a frequent public speaker.